 When making a first appointment with a psychologist it is advisable to discuss practical issues at the outset.
 These include questions about their training and experience, the kind of services they can provide, their charges, whether these are recognised by health insurance companies, the usual length of sessions etc. The number of sessions may vary depending on the reasons for attending and is usually negotiated between you and your psychologist.
 It can also be helpful to speak to more than one psychologist to compare what they offer and to get a better idea of whether or not you feel they can help you.

-The Psychological Society of Ireland first established a Register of Psychologists in 1988.
-Only psychologists who have met and continue to meet the requirements of the PSI are entitled to use the title "Registered Psychologist of the Psychological Society of Ireland" or it's abbreviation "Reg.
-Psychol.
+The Psychological Society of Ireland first established a Directory of Psychologists in 1988.
+Only psychologists who have met and continue to meet the requirements of the PSI are entitled to use the title" Chartered Psychologist of the Psychological Society of Ireland" or it's abbreviation "C. Psychol.
 PsSI"

-To become a Registered Psychologist a PSI Member must meet the following criteria:
+To become a Chartered Psychologist a PSI Member must meet the following criteria:

 Enter Name or Reg.
 Number